The technology, benefits, risks and regulatory measures you need to know about ICOs now

 Regulations should not become an unreasonable burden for beneficial blockchain innovation.
 However, certain minimal regulatory measures could help to limit AML and consumer protection risks:

 - Assessment matrix.
-Governments should develop an assessment matrix for ICOs that: (1) identifies regulatory areas where ICOs may need to be compliant, (2) defines different token types and ICO structures, and (3) specifies different legal standards and implications for different token types and ICO structures.
+Governments should develop an assessment matrix for ICOs that: (1) identifies regulatory areas where ICOs may need to be compliant, (2) defines different token types and ICO structures and (3) specifies different legal standards and implications for different token types and ICO structures.
 This matrix would help to clarify the legal and regulatory jurisdictions and frameworks that would be applicable to the ICO.

-- Collaboration & reciprocity.
-Governments should collaborate with jurisdictions around the world to harmonize AML and investor and consumer protection requirements so that there is a lower regulatory burden for organizations that operate globally.
+- Collaboration and reciprocity.
+Governments should collaborate with jurisdictions around the world to harmonize AML and investor and consumer protection requirements so there is a lower regulatory burden for organizations that operate globally.
 Collaboration would help to ensure that global consumers and investors have a baseline standard of protection, and that ICOs that are flagged as threats will be swiftly acted upon in all jurisdictions.

 - Regulatory sandbox.
 Authorities can help ICO organizations comply with regulatory compliance requirements by providing a “regulatory sandbox” environment in which authorities can temporarily relax certain regulatory requirements while the organization is testing and scaling its business model.
 In the sandbox, authorities can actively monitor the organization’s operations and provide swift feedback.
 This would provide regulatory certainty for ICO organizations, and it would help authorities track ICO activity.